Longtime AP country music chronicler Joe Edwards dies at 75

 NASHVILLE, Tenn.
 (AP) — Journalist Joe Edwards, who chronicled country music and helped “Rocky Top” become a Tennessee state song during his four-decade Associated Press career, has died.
 He was 75.

-Longtime AP colleague Randall Dickerson said Edwards’ wife called him to share the news that her husband died Friday in Nashville.
+Longtime AP colleague Randall Dickerson said Edwards’ wife called him to share the news that her husband died Friday after a lengthy illness in Nashville.

 Edwards documented the ascent of country music through interviews with stars ranging from Dolly Parton to Taylor Swift.
 He wrote the AP’s Nashville Sound country music column from 1975 to 1992 and did commentary for The Nashville Network cable TV station in the 1980s.